China is world’s second-largest economy but its passport is ranked 63rd. Are things looking up?

 Countries that grant unilateral visa-free status to China include Antigua, Morocco and Mozambique.

-In November, China offered citizens of France, Germany, Italy, the Netherlands, Spain and Malaysia visa-free stays for up to 15 days between Dec 1, 2023 and Nov 30, 2024 – as part of a one-year trial – to boost its tourism industry and to attract foreign investment to spur its flagging economy.
+In November, China offered citizens of France, Germany, Italy, the Netherlands, Spain and Malaysia visa-free stays for up to 15 days between Dec 1, 2023 and Nov 30, 2024 as part of a one-year trial to boost its tourism industry and attract foreign investment to spur its flagging economy.
 It received 2,029 visitors from these six countries on the first day of the visa waiver.

 As for the visa waivers by Singapore, Malaysia and Thailand, Mr Zhou, the bank executive, said: “I really hope this is the start of more visa-free agreements with other countries.”